Celia M. Olson, RN, MSN

 - Taught two years in an LPN program

-- Have been teaching online in RN to BSN programs for over 3 years, Frostburg State University, and now University of Louisiana at Lafayette
+- Have been teaching online in RN to BSN programs for over 3 years, first at Frostburg State University and now the University of Louisiana at Lafayette

-- Also am an appointed missionary for the Assemblies of God World Missions, consultant to putting our colleges outside the USA online
+- Serving as an appointed missionary for the Assemblies of God World Missions, consultant to putting our colleges outside the USA online

 Which classes do you teach online?